Heroine (2012 film): Marketing

-Release Of First Look (With Kareena Kapoor)

-The director initially planned to put-forth the theatrical trailer attached to the release of Rowdy Rathore on 1 June 2012.
-However, there were several matured content featuring Kareena Kapoor, which were essential and must be there to retain the motive of the film title, as per the director.
-The Central Board of Film Certification awarded an 'A' certificate to the trailer but chopped off Kapoor's smoking scenes and lovemaking scenes from the trailer.
+The director initially planned to attach the theatrical trailer to the release of Rowdy Rathore on 1 June 2012.
+However, there were several matured content featuring Kareena Kapoor, which were essential and must be not be edited out in order to retain the motive of the title of the film, as per the director, Bhandarkar.
+The Central Board of Film Certification awarded an 'A' certificate to the trailer, but chopped off Kapoor's smoking scenes and lovemaking scenes from the trailer.
 The trailer was then scheduled for a 6 July 2012 release, as it would be releasing alongside Bol Bachchan, although it was then postponed to 20 July 2012.
 It was once again delayed so it did not clash with the late Rajesh Khanna's chautha.
-On 22 July 2012, 2 of the first look posters were revealed on the micro blogging site, Twitter, and received an amazing response in just 8 hours.
-The trailer was released on 25 July 2012 online and with Kyaa Super Kool Hain Hum on 27 July 2012 in theatres.
+On 22 July 2012, 2 of the first look posters were revealed on the micro blogging site, Twitter, and received an overwhelming response in just 8 hours of their release.

+The trailer of the film was released on 25 July 2012 online and with Kyaa Super Kool Hain Hum on 27 July 2012 in theatres.
 The trailer crossed over 1 million hits on YouTube within 2 days.

-The trailer was released on 25 July 2012.
 After the release of the trailer, a controversy arose.
 In the film's promo, a dialogue of Kareena Kapoor: "If a heroine buys a car, it's gifted to her by a businessman.
 If she goes to LA (Los Angeles), she's getting plastic surgery done and, god forbid, if she goes to Dubai, you people make a rate-card for her," was not appreciated by the people of Dubai.
-To avoid hurting sentiments, director Madhur Bhandarkar has had the offending statement censored in the Dubai version.
+To avoid hurting sentiments, director Bhandarkar has had the offending statement censored in the Dubai version.
 He clarified, "We have censored it.
 There are some people who have raised objections.
 But we did not mean to demean anyone, Dubai is my personal favourite city."

+Game

+Heroine: The Official Movie Game was released as promotional tie-in mobile video game by Indiagames.

 Music

-It was announced that music director duo Salim–Sulaiman, who had earlier worked with Madhur Bhandarkar in Fashion (2008), will be composing the songs for Heroine.
+It was announced that music director duo Salim–Sulaiman, who had earlier worked with Madhur Bhandarkar in Fashion (2008), would be composing the soundtrack for Heroine.

 During the shooting of the film, Bhandarkar revealed that there would be 2 big item numbers in the film, both to be picturized on the leading lady.
-One of them, "Halkat Jawani", sung by Sunidhi Chauhan was released as a single track release on 17 August 2012.
-Musicperk.com rated the album 7/10 quoting "Although songs like 'Halkat Jawani', 'Khwahishein' and 'Tujhpe Fida' sound nice and enthusiastic as independent tracks, others probably would need to rely on the picturization of the song for the required effect to be created".
+One of them, "Halkat Jawani", sung by Sunidhi Chauhan was released as a single track on 17 August 2012.